 Omnichannel is the competitive advantage of the future.

 The needs of the modern consumers seem paradoxical.
 We crave immediacy and recognition.
 Our world is always online, always connected.
 We expect these connections to pervade every interaction and bring the universe to our doorstep at the click of a button.
 At the same time, however, there is no substitute for tactile, physical experiences.
 In an ideal world, the traditional and the hypermodern would be combined, providing the advantages of both and the disadvantages of neither.

 Omnichannel commerce makes this combination possible.
 The physical familiarity of traditional retail intertwines with the digital immediacy only e-commerce can provide, creating a seamless experience that is greater than the sum of its parts.
 In a world where both traditional retailers and pure players are always looking for a better edge, omnichannel is the competitive advantage of the future.

 Omnichannel commerce has profound effects on top-line revenue and will help your company stay competitive.
 It offers several advantages over both traditional retail approaches and online pure play business models.

 Firstly, customers are likely to spend more money when they receive great service.
-Studies show that consumers spend up to 30% more when service is optimal throughout all touch points and channels.
+Studies show that consumers spend up to 30 percent more when service is optimal throughout all touch points and channels.

 Secondly, there is the harrowing cost of missing out.
-Analysis of revenue streams in retail reveals the potential of omnichannel commerce quite clearly: companies that cannot effectively marshal a good omnichannel experience see up to 10% less revenue compared to competitors who can.
+Analysis of revenue streams in retail reveals the potential of omnichannel commerce quite clearly: companies that cannot effectively marshal a good omnichannel experience see up to 10 percent less revenue compared to competitors who can.